bleschunov/marvel/README.md

     npm start
 ```

 Profit!
-The app is running at your brawser now!
+The app is running at your browser now!